stapi-spec/stapi-spec/opportunity-spec/README.md

 # Opportunity Spec

-This document explains the structure of a SPOT Opportunity.
+This document explains the structure of a SPOT Opportunity request.

 | Field Name | Type                                                                       | Description |